Planting and MCMC Sampling from the Potts model: Introduction

-Using this more detailed framework, we give an algorithm to sample from the Potts distribution on the random $d$-regular graph $\mathbb{G}$ when $\beta<\beta_c$ for all integers $q,d\geq 3$; as we will explain in more detail later the algorithm is just running random-cluster dynamics for $O(n\log n)$ steps, initialised appropriately (from the ``empty'' configuration). \begin{theorem} For integers $d,q\geq 3$ and real $\beta\in (0,\beta_c)$, the following holds whp over $\mathbb{G}=\mathbb{G}_{n,d}$.
+Using this planting framework, we give an algorithm to sample from the Potts distribution on the random $d$-regular graph $\mathbb{G}$ that covers the optimal range of ``high temperatures'' $\beta<\beta_c$ for all integers $q,d\geq 3$; as we will explain in more detail later the algorithm is running random-cluster dynamics for $O(n\log n)$ steps, initialised appropriately (from the ``empty'' configuration). \begin{theorem} For integers $d,q\geq 3$ and real $\beta\in (0,\beta_c)$, the following holds whp over $\mathbb{G}=\mathbb{G}_{n,d}$.

 There is an MCMC algorithm that, on input $\mathbb{G}$ and $\eps\geq \emm^{-\Omega(n)}$, outputs in $O\big(n\log n\log(\frac{1}{\eps})\big)$ steps a sample $\hat\sigma\in [q]^n$ whose distribution $\hat\mu$ satisfies $\big\|\hat \mu -\mu_{\mathbb{G},q,\beta}\big\|_{\mathrm{TV}}\leq \eps$. \end{theorem}